humanmade/altis-enhanced-search/docs/language-support.md

 # Supported languages

-By default search terms will be analyzed based on the the site's primary language setting as defined on the [general settings page](internal://admin/options-general.php) in the admin.
+By default search terms will be analyzed based on the site's primary language setting as defined on the [general settings page](internal://admin/options-general.php) in the admin.

 Altis includes analyzers for the following languages: